ropensci-review-tools/srr/README.md

 this document is in two main sections.
 If you’re developing a package for submission to our peer review system, keep straight on reading.
-If you’ve been invited to review a package, you may skip the following section and proceed straight to the subsequent section.
+If you’ve been invited to review a package, you may skip the following section and just read the subsequent section.
 The general procedures for both developers and reviewers are described at length in the [SSR book](https://ropenscilabs.github.io/statistical-software-review-book/index.html), with this `README` intended to provide supporting technical details.